 Doctors at Gaudium IVF recommend waiting at least 4 weeks before considering a fresh IVF cycle.
 If you have had a failed cycle elsewhere, please bring all your medical records when you visit Gaudium IVF for a consultation.
 You may also seek a Free Second Opinion from our specialists.
 Learn more about our unmatched success in previously failed IVF.

-Airport transfers, air fare and accommodation, airport and airline taxes and fees, visa fee, passport fee are not included in the Surrogacy package.
+Airport transfers, air fare and accommodation, airport and airline taxes and fees, visa fee, passport fee are not included in the IVF package.

-Additional costs that may arise during the course of IVF-Surrogacy, for instance, blastocyst transfer, male infertility treatment, sperm retrieval surgery (PESA, TESA, TESE) — are not included in the cost of Surrogacy.
+Additional costs that may arise during the course of IVF, for instance, blastocyst transfer, male infertility treatment, sperm retrieval surgery (PESA, TESA, TESE) — are not included in the cost of IVF.

 However, assistance with airport transfer and hotel accommodation is available on request.
 Learn more: International Patient Assistance at Gaudium IVF.